edrys-labs/documentation/README.md

 https://github.com/topics/edrys-lab

     --{{4}}--
-Deploy-buttons are a shortcut to create a new classroom with the configuration of the repository.
+Deploy buttons are a shortcut to create a new classroom with the configuration of the repository.
 The only relevant part is the URL of the configuration file, which is appended to `https://edrys-labs.github.io/?/deploy/`.
 This will instruct edrys-Lite to create a new classroom with the configuration fetched from the given URL.

       {{4}}